10 Ways to Be More Productive in Work and Life

-There are many ways you can become more productive in work and life.
-Some may take time to implement, others cost a few dollars to use.
-As a multi-passionate and someone that creates art, freelance web design and virtual assistance work and then runs this blog, being productive and getting things done quickly are important.
+If you are like me, you always try to find ways to be more productive in work and life.
+As a multi-passionate and someone that creates art, freelance web design and virtual assistants work and then runs this blog, being productive and getting things done quickly are important.

 1. Streamline your work and home.

 I don’t know about you but I find it challenging to work in clutter, even if it feels like organized chaos.
 Taking a few moments in the morning to get more organized helps me feel like I am ready to dive right in.
 Here’s the thing, if mornings don’t work for you, take one day a week to do this or spend a few minutes in the evening to get yourself ready for the next day.

 2. Do your most dreaded tasks early in the day.

 I imagine there are a few things on your to-do list that you keep putting off.
 They seem hard, overwhelming and even cause you some stress.
 I encourage you to do that task first.
 Because when you get that off your list you now the big thing is done and then the other things on the list don’t seem so daunting and odds are you’ll be less stressed about it all.

 3. Turn off email and social media notifications.